EliSlovik/Group-Project/README.md

+Trend game
-Trend game you create a trend and "upgrade" it to make it do better, this will help teach about how advertisements, social interactions, social media, demographics.
+* you create a trend and "upgrade" it to make it do better.
+* this will help teach about how advertisements, social interactions, social media, demographics.
+* It will have a map, that will show where the trend has spread.
+* The goal will be to spread it to the whole world, but this will be very hard as it is trying to teach about spreading trends and products in the real world

 ## Quiz Program